A-Soltani255/Kubespray/airgapped-kubespray-runbook (3).md

 Mitigation: use them only on an isolated, trusted LAN.
 Optionally enable Basic Auth in Nexus and configure `containerd` auths.

 - ***Version drift*** causes broken pulls or mismatched binaries/images.
-Mitigation: this runbook pins versions everywhere and embeds the exact `files.list`/`images.list`.
+Mitigation: this document pins versions everywhere and embeds the exact `files.list`/`images.list`.
 Don’t mix versions unless you regenerate artifacts.

 - ***Checksum integrity*** can be lost when moving archives.
 Mitigation: keep checksums in `offline.yml` for critical binaries (e.g., `runc`, `crictl`); verify after transfer.

 - ***Firewall/Sysctl*** surprises can block overlays or kubelet health.
-Mitigation: Kubespray enforces the needed modules and sysctls; the runbook lists the critical ones up front.
+Mitigation: Kubespray enforces the needed modules and sysctls; the document lists the critical ones up front.

-### How to read and use this runbook
+### How to read and use this document
 - ***1. Read Section 1–2*** to understand the online preparation and why each step exists.
 - ***2. Use Section 3–4*** when you stage the offline files and run Kubespray; copy the provided `group_vars`.
 - ***3. Keep Section 5–7*** handy during the first converge; it contains the registry mirror/auth details and the exact fixes for common pitfalls.